 The max-rate bits/sec argument is required; it does not require protected mode.
 The maximum rate (in bits per second) is the upper bound on the rate of all traffic (insured and non-insured) allowed to enter the LightStream 2020 network, congestion permitting.
-The range is 64,000 - 100,000,000 bits/sec.
-It must be greater than the insured rate
+The range is 64,000 - 100,000,000 bits per second.
+The max rate must be greater than the insured rate